fizzed/jne/README.md

 be included as the first argument to a Process or ProcessBuilder object.
 There are other options as well (e.g. fallback to x86 resources on x64 platforms) so please see features below.

-## Features

- - Support for multiple operating systems and architectures so that a single jar dependency can support them all.
- - Support for finding executables (e.g. cat or cat.exe)
- - Support for finding libraries (e.g. sample.dll/libsample.dylib/libsample.so)
- - Support for finding generic files (e.g. movie.swf)
- - Use a one-time temporary directory for extracted executables (thus same apps running multiple instances get their own executable copy)
- - Specify a directory to extract executables to (useful for single instance daemons).
- - Specify if executables should be deleted on VM exit.
-If disabled and an extracted directory is specified, then a "hash" is calculated for an extracted executable so that if the next run of the app has a dependency change then the latest executable will be used.
- - Optional fallback to x86 executables on x64 platforms where an x64-specific
-   executable is not found/included.
-Useful in the case where an x86 executable is good for either architecture and you want to save space by not including both versions in your JAR.
- - Utility classes for double-locking, safe loading of libraries.

 ## Operating Systems